KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Layout-Article.md

 ### ...create a custom layout service

-You can create a custom ``KeyboardLayoutService`` to customize the layout for a certain locale, or define a fully custom layout.
+You can create a custom ``KeyboardLayoutService`` to customize the layout for a certain locale, device type, or complete layout.

 You can implement the ``KeyboardLayoutService`` protocol from scratch, or inherit and customize ``KeyboardLayout/StandardLayoutService`` or the ``KeyboardLayout/BaseLayoutService``, ``KeyboardLayout/iPadLayoutService``, ``KeyboardLayout/iPadProLayoutService``, or ``KeyboardLayout/iPhoneLayoutService`` base classes: